danielharrell/SumLect2015/Lost_Idea_LA.md

 [^SFConf]: <http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>

-That the last quote puts Socratic inquiry at the center of what we do, and mentions the liberal arts only in passing by comparison, gives us a final reason to wonder if a liberal education has any content.
+The last quote does something typical at the college, I think, when it puts Socratic inquiry at the center of what we do, and mentions the liberal arts only in passing.
+The college even did an experiment, when it launched its new website, of making no reference to the liberal arts or even to liberal education, in the attempt, as I will generously describe this, to give a more vibrant sense of the college's Socratic heart.
+And here we come to a final reason we might wonder if a liberal education has any content, and perhaps our best reason to forget rather than recall the idea of a liberal art.
 For suppose we could only learn, truly learn, insofar as we did this for ourselves.
 What we learned, in that case, would seem to be found in the self, or even the soul, rather than in a set of subjects.
-Here, then, we would have a final liberation from content, that still possessed a unity in the self.
-We might even say that the more liberal an education becomes, the more that *what* we learn is a matter of *how* we learn, and who we are in learning it, along with who we become.
-Or in terms closer to home, the more liberal an education becomes, the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, that brings the book to life, with all it may contain.
-And this conversation, conducted not just with others but finally with oneself, would thereby embody a liberal education without content: an education in selfhood rather than subjects, where the something we finally learn is what it means to learn, and even what it means to love it.
+And the more liberal an education becomes, so we might say, the more that *what* we learn is a matter of *how* we learn, and who we are in learning it, along with who we become.
+And at one college, at least, this means the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, which brings the book to life, with all it may contain.
+And this conversation, both with others and with oneself, would thereby embody a liberal education without content: an education in selfhood rather than subjects, where the something we finally learn is what it means to learn, and even what it means to love it.

-The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education finally is, even apart from any attempt to defend it from threats.
-And it is close enough to what we do say it is.
-Here are two passages from from an address given by a recent St. John's graduate:
+The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education finally is.
+And to cast this education in terms of selfhood rather than subjects is perhaps the most defining element in defenses of it made by students of it.
+Here are two passages from an address given by one such student:

-> Before I came to the College, I read enthusiastically, yet timidly.
-Now I read with fiercely inquisitive bravery.
-I have learned that great questions lead to more and more questions, not necessarily to answers, and I have learned that the greatness of the human spirit shows itself in just this realization....
-We must have intellectual bravery, that is, the courage to push forward, to continue seeking truth even in the face of doubts about its very existence.

 > ...I can do anything.
 St. John’s has given me the tools: the ability to listen, to think, to speak, to write, and